Malassezia

 This section has been translated automatically.

 The genome of Malassezia globosa has now been decoded.
 This organism is extremely efficient, producing more than 50 enzymes, including 14 lipases.
-A fatty acid synthetase is missing, which makes the yeast fungus dependent on a lipid source.
-The lipophilic yeasts cleave the triglycerides in the sebum into glycerol and free fatty acids.
-The saturated fatty acids are metabolized by Malassezia while the unsaturated ones penetrate into the deeper layers of the skin where they cause irritation.
-The consequence is an increased cell proliferation with macroscopically visible scales.
+A fatty acid synthetase is missing, which makes the yeast dependent on a lipid source.
+The lipophilic yeasts break down the triglycerides in the sebum into glycerol and free fatty acids.
+The saturated fatty acids are metabolized by Malassezia, while the unsaturated ones penetrate into the deeper layers of the skin and cause irritation there.
+The result is increased cell proliferation with macroscopically visible scales.

 Literature